smartdevicelink/sdl_app_library_guides/docs/Getting Started/Integration Basics - Java/index.md

 #### Starting SdlService

 We want to start your `SdlService` when an SDL connection is made via the `SdlRouterService`.
 We do this by taking action in the `onSdlEnabled` method.
-Depending on which API levels your application supports, there are up to three ways that you may need to add logic for starting your service:
+Depending on which API levels your application supports, there are up to four ways that you may need to add logic for starting your service:

 Android UPSIDE_DOWN_CAKE and greater